Posted: 27 Dec 2025

-Tea & Coffee will be served immediately after the service this morning.
-Donations will be used for the ongoing work of the Church.
-Everyone is welcome.
+Tea and coffee will be available in the Church centre after the service this morning.
+All donations will go to the ongoing work of the Church.

 Dalbeattie Parish Church was opened on its current site in 1880 and the Church Centre was completed in early 1990s.